Compiled / written by Tamara Karu

 What is Muka?

 Muka or Whitau is a very strong fibre extracted from Harakeke (flax).
 Muka ties are common & a preferred method of Pito tying at birth.

 Where Can I Get Muka?

 Local weavers can very cheaply and easily extract Muka from Harakeke.
-We encourage mothers to make connections with the weavers within her whanau (or region) in the first instance.
-Ensuring the tikanga (customs) are observed as well as allowing the knowledge of Muka extraction be passed down for future use.
-Careful protocols are observed when harvesting Harakeke, which vary region to region, again we recommend you refer to your weavers.
+We encourage mothers to make connections with the weavers within their whanau (or region) in the first instance.
+Ensuring the tikanga (customs) are observed as well as allowing the knowledge of Muka extraction to be passed down for future use.
+Careful protocols are observed when harvesting Harakeke, which vary from region to region, again we recommend you refer to your weavers.

 Getting Familiar with Handling Muka

 Midwives must trust that the Muka can perform the task of blood vessel occlusion at the umbilicus.
 Therefore, it is ideal that the user is proficient in Korari harvest and Muka extraction.
-Failing this getting familiar with handling Muka will help the practitioner to use their discretion when determining if the prepared Muka is fit for purpose.
-A poorly prepared tie, could cause blood loss from the umbilicus.
+Failing this, getting familiar with handling Muka will help the practitioner to use their discretion when determining if the prepared Muka is fit for purpose.
+A poorly prepared tie could cause blood loss from the umbilicus.
 If in doubt clamp with consent.